tiagoazeved0/playwright-cucumber-boilerplate/README.md

-You're right!
-It seems I missed a crucial detail.
-The cucumberReporter in your playwright.config.ts is configured to expect an external server running at http://127.0.0.1:8080/data to serve attachments (screenshots, videos, etc.).

-Here's the corrected README.md with the necessary steps to start that server and make the reporting work correctly:

-Markdown
 # Playwright BDD Project

 This project is a boilerplate for running end-to-end (E2E) tests using Playwright and Playwright-BDD.
 It provides a structured framework with Cucumber integration for writing tests in a behavior-driven development (BDD) style.